 Where I failed

 I was really hoping to find in Azure an easy solution to implement security between services.
 I thought it would be easy to handle secrets and keys and manage accesses of services to each other.
-In the facts, it only seems to be the case with APIM (which is an expensive service).
+It only seems to be the case with APIM (which is an expensive service).
 I couldn’t find possibilities to directly connect other services with Azure KeyVault for example.

 The cost

-* development tier is a cheaper tier for development/test environments, thus cheaper (sometimes free) than production environments, but without SLAs, with limited options and so on
+* development tier is a cheaper tier for development/test environments, thus cheaper than production environments (sometimes even free), but without SLAs, with limited options and other limitations.

 Azure ARM templates